naveen-chauhan/RockPaperScissorGame/readme.md

     Simple rock paper scissors game.

-The game should be played between a player and a computer which chooses randomly.
+The game played between a player and a computer which chooses randomly.

-The player should be able to interact with the application to choose one of the available actions (Rock, Paper, Scissors).
+The player should be able to interact with the application to choose one of the available actions (Rock, Paper, Scissors) using command line where 0 means ROCK, 1 means Paper, 2 means Scissor.

 The interaction can happen via a terminal prompt.

-A player should be able to play any number of games in one session.
+Any player should be able to play any number of games in one session.

+First Input should be the Name of the player and we will start taking the input for Rock/Paper/Scissor.

 ## Detail about the Implementation -